Position

 The term is almost always used to specifically refer to the parallels and meridians of latitude and longitude respectively in the geographic coordinate system.
 In modern usage, graticules are contrasted with grids, which display the eastings and northings of another coordinate reference system, such as Universal Transverse Mercator – usually the coordinate system in which the map is drawn.[2]

-Some cartographers have used the term "graticule" to refer not only to the visual lines, but to the system of latitude and longitude reference itself;[3] however, in the era of geographic information systems, it is far more to call this the geographic coordinate system.
+Some cartographers have used the term "graticule" to refer not only to the visual lines, but to the system of latitude and longitude reference itself;[3] however, in the era of geographic information systems, it is more accurate to call this the geographic coordinate system.

 Uses and design